fomightez/structurework/pdbsum_utilities/README.md

 The main ways to run the script are demonstrated in xxxxxx

-Alternatively, you can use the HHpred webserver to make these result files using your favorite web browser.
-For example, go to [HHpred site here](https://toolkit.tuebingen.mpg.de/tools/hhpred) and paste in a protein sequence.
-Feel free to adjust the search options if you'd like before hitting the 'Submit' button in the bottom right.
-After the submitted job finishes, from the 'Results' tab, you can select 'Download HHR' to retrieve a HH-suite3 results file in `.hhr` format to your local machine.
-You can upload that to a running session launched from [here](https://github.com/fomightez/hhsuite3-binder) and edit some of the examples in the series of notebooks there to use the hhsuite3_results_to_df.py script on your data present in your downloaded `.hhr` file.

 Example calls to run the `xxxxx.py` script from command line:
 ```
 python xxxxx.py xxxxxxx